Floydlang/floyd/docs/floyd_systems_ref.md

 You only have one of these in a software system.
 Extension is .floydsys.

-There is only one dedicated keyword: **software-system**.
-Its contents is encoded as JSON object and designed to be either hand-coded or processed by tools.
+There is only one dedicated keyword for software systems: **software-system**.
+It's contents is encoded as a JSON object and designed to be either hand-coded or processed by tools.

 |Key		| Meaning